Renfroe hits 3 homers, Padres rally to stun Rox 16-12 in 12

 TRAINER’S ROOM

 Padres: OF Franmil Reyes wasn’t in the starting lineup due to a stiff neck after making a lunging catch before hitting the ground Thursday.
-“The ground’s probably still sore,” manager Andy Green cracked.
 Reyes entered as a pinch-hitter in the sixth and grounded out.

-Rockies: 3B Nolan Arenado was given a rest day, but entered in the eighth when the Rockies shuffled around their infield with the departure of Story.
+Rockies: Arenado was given a rest day, but entered in the eighth when the Rockies shuffled around their infield with the departure of Story.

 THE STARTERS